 The more reviews you have, the more trustworthy your business looks.
 The more trustworthy your business looks, the more likely you’re business will show up on search queries and News Feeds.

 That’s not the only benefit.
 Most of the time, the customers who are motivated to leave reviews are those who had extremely negative experiences.
-By soliciting reviews, businesses can fight the inherent negative skew that can hurt their review profiles.
+By soliciting reviews on Google and Facebook, businesses can fight the inherent negative skew that can hurt their review profiles.
+Instead of a few angry customers leaving reviews, you’ll get well-balanced feedback more representative of your entire customer base.

 Both Facebook and Google allow businesses to solicit reviews from customers.
 There are a few ways you can do this.
 You can ask for reviews in-person or give customers a mobile kiosk where they can leave reviews themselves.